sidecartridge/sidecart-site-dev-docs/sidecartridge-kickstart/user-guide.md

 Starting with firmware 3.1.0, rescue mode boots the bundled `RESCUE_SWITCHER_v3.1.0_512KB.img` image by default.
 Rescue Switcher lets you select another ROM image already stored on the device, which makes recovery faster and more convenient.

+For a generic overview of the rescue-switcher project, available images, and installation flow, see [ROM Rescue Switcher](/sidecartridge-rom/rom-rescue-switcher/).

 If you are using an older configuration or have manually assigned a different rescue ROM, the Amiga will boot that rescue ROM instead.

 ## ROM Management from the Amiga Computer